FewLy-Torch-1861/mctools-rs/README.md

 ## Usage

-This tool provides subcommands for different functionalities.
+This tool provides subcommands for different functionalities. (but currently only has one command)

 ### `nether-coord`